PaulKinlan/paul.kinlan.me/content/2015-08-03-deep-web-app-linking.markdown

 * I created a [QR Code reading app](https://qrsnapper.appspot.com/) because I hate installing apps for little things like this.
-* My team recently worked on building a simple OTP generator on the web.
+* My team recently worked on building a simple <abbr>OTP</abbr> generator on the web.
 It's a beauty.
 In the first demo that I saw Eiji had linked to my QR code scanning app because it implemented all the functionality that it needed. __Zero install__.
 * I saw a presentation by Stephanie Reiger about the web and apps in Asia Pacific areas and how many integrate QR Codes readers directly in to their apps.